NCAR/esds/posts/2021/oop-tutorial.md

 - Click the "Launch Binder" button at the top level of the [repository](https://github.com/kmpaul/pg2oop).

-- Then, in the recently-launched Binder tab, select the notebook file `index.ipynb` to begin.

 You may also download the environment to run locally:

 - Check your conda install with `conda --version` and if necessary [install by following these instructions](https://docs.conda.io/en/latest/miniconda.html).